 - Blog Posts – what’s new and happening at your business?
 Did Spot the puppy turn 1 this week?

 - Photos – in addition to photos of your store, take snap shots of workers and customers.
-Upload pics from events you’ve attended or hosted, like your canine Best in Show event.
+Upload social media images and pics from events you’ve attended or hosted, like your canine Best in Show event.

 - Press Releases – let customers know about the updates and improvements you’ve made